Aliases for TANK Gene

 GeneCards Summary for TANK Gene

-TANK (TRAF Family Member-Associated NFKB Activator) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Pathways in cancer.
-GO annotations related to this gene include ubiquitin protein ligase binding.
+TANK (TRAF Family Member Associated NFKB Activator) is a Protein Coding gene.
+Diseases associated with TANK include Nipah Virus Encephalitis.
+Among its related pathways are Activated TLR4 signalling and TRAF Pathway.
+Gene Ontology (GO) annotations related to this gene include ubiquitin protein ligase binding.

 Adapter protein involved in I-kappa-B-kinase (IKK) regulation which constitutively binds TBK1 and IKBKE playing a role in antiviral innate immunity.
 Acts as a regulator of TRAF function by maintaining them in a latent state.
 Blocks TRAF2 binding to LMP1 and inhibits LMP1-mediated NF-kappa-B activation.
+Negatively regulates NF-kappaB signaling and cell survival upon DNA damage (PubMed:25861989).
+Plays a role as an adapter to assemble ZC3H12A, USP10 in a deubiquitination complex which plays a negative feedback response to attenuate NF-kappaB activation through the deubiquitination of IKBKG or TRAF6 in response to interleukin-1-beta (IL1B) stimulation or upon DNA damage (PubMed:25861989).
+Promotes UBP10-induced deubiquitination of TRAF6 in response to DNA damage (PubMed:25861989).
 May control negatively TRAF2-mediated NF-kappa-B activation signaled by CD40, TNFR1 and TNFR2.